DiamondDigger/naglec13/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on experiencing in Java EE
+- 🔭 I’m currently working on experiencing in Java EE, frontend
-- 🌱 I’m currently learning Spring Framework and building projects via Agile approach
+- 🌱 I’m currently learning Spring Framework and building projects via Agile approach, React, Redux
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...